 According to the Homeownership Preservation Foundation‚ California accounted for nearly one quarter of the calls by homeowners who believe they have been victimized by a foreclosure rescue scam.

-Los Angeles Bankruptcy Lawyers understand that desperate homeowners hoping to keep their homes believe that a loan modification company or other mortgage-related company may be able to help.
+Woodland Hills Bankruptcy Lawyers understand that desperate homeowners hoping to keep their homes believe that a loan modification company or other mortgage-related company may be able to help.
 And some may be able to‚ but others are just scams.
-Filing for bankruptcy in Los Angeles will immediately stop a foreclosure and allow you to figure out how to keep your home or deal with other debt.
+Filing for bankruptcy in Woodland Hills will immediately stop a foreclosure and allow you to figure out how to keep your home or deal with other debt.

 Homeownership Preservation Foundation is a non-profit Minnesota-based group that operates a hotline that acts as a resource to homeowners who are financially distressed.

 A survey of those calls revealed that Californians‚ especially minorities‚ which accounted for half the calls‚ are susceptible to scams.
-About 22 percent of the calls came from the Golden State and Los Angeles was one of the five highest cities in the country.
+About 22 percent of the calls came from the Golden State and Woodland Hills was one of the five highest cities in the country.
 Florida ranked far behind California with 7 percent of the calls.

 But good news for homeowners came in February‚ when the Federal Trade Commission ruled that these loan modification companies can’t charge payments up front.
 What many of these scam artists do is charge a fee‚ an average of $2‚589.58‚ to modify a mortgage.
 But these companies have no pull with the banks and in many cases did nothing at all‚ but simply kept the money.